 - Motor oil: Please place waste oil in a plastic bottle.
 Do not utilize bleach containers for this purpose.

-- Shredded paper - must be in a tied clear plastic bag
+- Shredded paper - must be in a tied clear or translucent plastic bag

 MUA (Morris County Municipal Utilities Authority)